viperleed/viperleed/doc/content/parameters/elsplit.rst

    ELEMENT_MIX A = La Sr

-In the example, the element A should be an element defined in the :ref:`POSCAR file<POSCAR>`  as the element for a list of sites, while La and Sr are the elements that actually occupying these sites.
-In the :ref:`POSCAR file<POSCAR>`, an atom in a given site can only belong to one element.
+In the example, the element A should be an element defined in the :ref:`POSCAR` file as the element for a list of sites, while La and Sr are the elements that actually occupying these sites.
+In the :ref:`POSCAR` file, an atom in a given site can only belong to one element.
 ELEMENT_MIX allows assigning a site to multiple elements, which can have different properties (e.g., vibrational amplitudes), and read different phase-shift files during the LEED calculation.
 The elements on the right-hand side should be actual chemical elements, with the two-letter abbreviation as it is found in the periodic table.
-ELEMENT_MIX is complementary to :ref:`ELEMENT_RENAME<ELDEF>`, so no POSCAR element for which ELEMENT_MIX is defined should appear as an ELEMENT_RENAME parameter, and vice versa.
+ELEMENT_MIX is complementary to :ref:`ELDEF`, so no POSCAR element for which ELEMENT_MIX is defined should appear as an ELEMENT_RENAME parameter, and vice versa.

 **Acceptable values**: Due to current limits in the code, a maximum of **five** different species can occupy one site.
-If the occupations of the elements defined in the in the :ref:`VIBROCC file<vibrocc>`  sum to less than one, one of the five species will be a vacancy, so only **four** different elements can occupy one site if their occupations do not sum to one.
+If the occupations of the elements defined in the in the :ref:`VIBROCC` file sum to less than one, one of the five species will be a vacancy, so only **four** different elements can occupy one site if their occupations do not sum to one.